 Taking time to take care of your shoes will allow them to perform at their peak as long as possible.
 Here are some tips to extend the life of your shoes.

-* Damages due to wear & tear may occur on the toe of the shoes (like scuffing of the top surface of leather thus removing colour and pattern) & in creases of the leather or heels, resulting from how they are used.
+- Damages due to wear & tear may occur on the toe of the shoes (like scuffing of the top surface of leather thus removing colour and pattern) and increases of the leather or heels, resulting from how they are used.
 Such incidents of wear and tear are not typical for replacing or exchanging the product.
 Please note, these are 'worn' not defective

 CLEANING YOUR MINX SHOES: